Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Experimental Analysis

+\textbf{Epidemics:} Alongside, economic datasets, we utilize four epidemiological data to assess the efficacy of our proposed PARNN model for predicting future infectious disease dynamics and guide health practitioners in devising appropriate interventions that mitigate the impacts of epidemics.
+These open-access datasets, collected from the CDC data repository, indicate the weekly crude incidence rate of dengue and malaria diseases in Colombia and Venezuela regions during 2005-2016 and 2002-2014, respectively.

+\textbf{Demography and Business:} Furthermore, we consider two benchmark data, namely \emph{Births} and \emph{Tourism} in our experimentation.
+The Births dataset, collected from the ``mosaicData'' package of R software, denotes the daily number of births occurring in the US during 1968-1988.
+On the contrary, the Tourism dataset indicates the number of domestic holiday trips happening in Melbourne, Australia reported quarterly from 1998 to 2016, publicly available at \cite{hyndman2018forecasting}.
+Generating accurate forecasts for these datasets is essential for practitioners to adapt, seize opportunities, and effectively address challenges in their respective domains.
+Thus, the forecast efficiency of the proposed PARNN model in comparison with benchmarks in various applied domains is crucial in our study.

-\subsection{Analysing Global Characteristics in the datasets}
+\subsection{Analysing Global Characteristics in the Datasets}

-The fourteen open access datasets considered in the study are free from missing observations and are of different lengths.
-We have examined several global characteristics such as long-term dependency, non-stationarity, nonlinearity, seasonality, trend, and normality of these datasets using Hurst exponent, KPSS test, Ter{\"a}svirta test (nonlinearity test), Ollech and Webel's combined seasonality test, Mann-Kendall test, and Anderson-Darling test respectively to understand their structural patterns \cite{hyndman2018forecasting}.
+Twelve open-access time series datasets considered in this study are free from missing observations and are of different lengths.
+We have examined several global characteristics such as long-term dependency (LTD), non-stationarity, nonlinearity, seasonality, trend, normality, and chaotic behavior of these datasets using Hurst exponent, KPSS test, Ter{\"a}svirta test (nonlinearity test), Ollech and Webel's combined seasonality test, Mann-Kendall test, Anderson-Darling test, and Lyapunov exponent, respectively, to understand their structural patterns \cite{hyndman2018forecasting, chakraborty2020nowcasting}.
 We performed all the statistical tests using R statistical software.
-Table \ref{Data_description} summarizes the behavior of the datasets in performing the required statistical tests.
-All these time series datasets reflect long-range dependence, non-stationarity, and non-seasonal patterns.

-\subsection{{Performance Measures}}
+The global characteristics of these datasets evaluated based on the above-stated statistical measures are summarized in Table \ref{Data_description}.

+\subsection{Performance Measures}

-We adopt the Mean Absolute Scaled Error (MASE), Root Mean Square Error (RMSE), and Symmetric Mean Absolute Percent Error (SMAPE) as the key performance indicators in our study \cite{hyndman2018forecasting, godahewa2021monash}.
+We adopt the Mean Absolute Scaled Error (MASE), Root Mean Square Error (RMSE), and Symmetric Mean Absolute Percent Error (SMAPE) as the key performance indicators in our study \cite{hyndman2018forecasting}.
 The mathematical formulae of these metrics are given below: { } where $y_i$ is the actual value, $\hat{y}_i$ is the predicted output, $n$ is the forecast horizon, $M$ denotes the training data size, and $S$ is the seasonality of the dataset.
 The model with the least error measure is considered the `best' model.